What is the H7N9 influenza?

 in pigeon and poultry samples collected at a live animal market in

-avian influenza H5N1, this new virus is hard to detect in poultry because
+influenza H5N1, this new virus is hard to detect in poultry because this

-this novel virus causes little to no signs of disease in animals.
-Although
+virus causes little to no signs of disease in animals.

-there is no evidence of human-to-human transmission of H7N9 to date,
+Although there is no evidence of human-to-human transmission of H7N9 to

-sequence analysis indicates the virus has properties to infect mammalian
+date, sequence analysis indicates the virus has properties to infect

 transmission exists but requires further investigation.
 Sequences